Teaching Statistics 1 (TS1)

 Materials and Equipment

-For TS1 autumn 2020 we are waiving our usual course fee/reimbursement arrangements so that this course is free of charge to teachers working in state-funded schools and colleges in England.
-For others the course fee for TS1 is £300.
+This course is free of charge to teachers working in state-funded schools and colleges in England.
+For others the course fee is £300.

 Frequently Asked Questions